Rendering showing view of building elevation from the north-west.

 Design

-To ease traffic impact, the complex features discrete entrances for various functions.
+To ease traffic impact, the embassy features discrete entrances for various functions.
 To the north, one entrance accommodates the large number of consular visitors and another welcomes visitors to the Benjamin Franklin Center.
 The design allows visitors to enter the campus to wait for appointments in the plaza or waiting rooms.

 The building’s seven floors include two below-grade levels that balance its size without sacrificing usable space.
 These floors take advantage of sunken courtyards that provide views to nature and plentiful natural light.